-In an obviousness analysis, secondary considerations of non-obviousness, such as commercial success, long-felt but unsolved needs, failure of others, and unexpected results, if present, must be considered.
+In an obviousness analysis, if present, secondary considerations of non-obviousness must be considered.
 Stratoflex, Inc. v.
 Aeroquip Corp., 713 F.2d 1530, 1538-39 (Fed.
 Cir.
 1983).
 However, for secondary considerations to be probative of non-obviousness, "its proponent must establish a nexus between the evidence and the merits of the claimed invention."
 Wyers v.
 Master Lock Co., 616 F.3d 1231, 1246 (Fed.
 Cir.
 2010) (quotation omitted).

-During prosecution, Patent Owner argued that (1) the claimed combination resulted in unexpected synergy in the clinic; and (2) it was unexpected that the combination of trastuzumab and doxorubicin-an unclaimed combination exacerbated the toxic effects of doxorubicin.
+During prosecution, Patent Owner argued that (1) the claimed combination resulted in unexpected synergy in the clinic; and (2) it was unexpected that the combination of trastuzumab and doxorubicin-an unclaimed combination-exacerbated the toxic effects of doxorubicin.
 (Ex.
 1004 at 305.)
-Neither of these arguments succeeded in persuading the Examiners that the claims were nonobvious, and neither should succeed in this proceeding.
+Neither of these arguments succeeded in persuading the Examiners that the claims were non-obvious, and neither should succeed here.

 With respect to alleged unexpected synergy, to the extent Patent Owner showed data indicating synergy (which it did not), any synergy would not be unexpected.
 As discussed above, the prior art showed that the combination of trastuzumab and a taxoid was synergistic in human cancer cells in xenograft models.
 (Ex.
-1019 (Baselga Abstract 53).)
-Indeed, the Examiner rejected Patent Owner's evidence of clinical synergy during prosecution because "the synergistic effect of the combination of an anti-ErbB2 antibody and a taxoid was well established in the art and thus could not be considered unexpected."
+1019 (Abstract 53).)
+Indeed, during prosecution the Examiner rejected Patent Owner's evidence of clinical synergy because "the synergistic effect of the combination of an anti-ErbB2 antibody and a taxoid was well established in the art and thus could not be considered unexpected."
 (Ex.
-1004 at 408 (Office Action dated Jun.
-17, 2001, at 10).)
-Further, as explained above, it was expected that a combination of two anti-cancer agents would result in a greater effect than either agent alone, due to the different mutations and resistance mechanisms that exist in a cancer/treatment system.
+1004 at 408.)
+Further, as explained above, it was expected that a combination of two anticancer agents would result in a greater effect than either agent alone, due to the different mutations and resistance mechanisms that exist in a cancer/treatment system.
 (Ex.
-1002, ¶ 90.)
+1002, ¶ 171.)

 Second, Dr. Hellmann asserted that the combination of trastuzumab and paclitaxel "achieves a therapeutic effect in terms of TTP which is greater than that expected by the simple addition of the effects of the component drugs."
 (Ex.
-1008 (Hellmann Dec.) at \P 6.)
-She asserted that Exhibit B attached to her declaration provides the results of the H0648 trial in which patients were treated with HERCEPTIN[®] and paclitaxel.
+1008 (Hellmann Dec.) at ¶ 6.)
+She asserted that Exhibit B attached to her declaration provides the results of the H0648 trial in which patients were treated with HERCEPTIN® and paclitaxel.
 (Id.)
-She further asserted that Exhibit C attached to her declaration provides the results of the H0650 study, in which patients were treated with HERCEPTIN[®] as a single agent at the same dose as in the H0648 trial.
+She further asserted that Exhibit C attached to her declaration provides the results of the H0650 study, in which patients were treated with HERCEPTIN® as a single agent at the same dose as in the H0648 trial.
 (Id.)
-According to Dr. Hellmann, these data show that paclitaxel alone extended TTP by 2.8 months and HERCEPTIN® alone extended TTP by 3.5 months (for a combined TTP of 2.8 + 3.5, or 6.3 months), whereas the combination of HERCEPTIN[®] and paclitaxel extended TTP by 6.9 months.
+According to Dr. Hellmann, these data show that paclitaxel alone extended TTP by 2.8 months and HERCEPTIN® alone extended TTP by 3.5 months (for a combined TTP of 2.8 + 3.5, or 6.3 months), whereas the combination of HERCEPTIN® and paclitaxel extended TTP by 6.9 months.
 (Id.)
 Dr. Hellmann concludes that "the combination is surprisingly synergistic with respect to extending TTP."
 (Id.)